dansmyers/IntroToCS/Challenge_Projects/1-Homage.md

 ### Starter code

+This first section will allow you to practice basic drawing using Pillow, the same image library we used in Project 1.
+Work through the steps below and experiment with the different features.

 Start by putting the following program into a file named `basic_drawing.py` and then running it.
 It will produce a file named `rect.png` that you can click on to open and examine.